bbauska/W3Cx-1of5-CSS.0x/README.md

 Good page titles are particularly important for orientation --- to help people know where they are and move between pages open in their browser.
 The first thing screen readers say when the user goes to a different Web page is the page title.
 In the Web page markup, they are the \<title\> within the \<head\>.

-***Check #1*: There is a title that adequately and briefly describes the content of a page, and that it distinguishes the page from other Web pages.**
+<b>*Check #1*: There is a title that adequately and briefly describes the content of a page, and that it distinguishes the page from other Web pages.</b>

 *Example*: